gurumojo/text/neurodiversity/README.md

 low support needs.
 Translation: metric tons of internalized bias and privilege forever seeking to overshadow a marginalization trifecta with trauma on top.
-One frequently described as a lone wolf, all too often falling prey to the pack, my spirit animal throughout youth a chameleon.
+One frequently described as a lone wolf, all too often falling prey to the pack, throughout youth I (re)considered the story of the hippo and the chameleon.

 * [Setting the Stage](./introduction.md)
 * [My Flavor of Autism](./diagnosis.md)